 Vyvanse And Addiction

-If you’re struggling with Vyvanse addiction, you’re not alone.
-Many people have trouble with addiction to stimulants.
-Professional treatment helps get the medication out of your system.
-At Serenity House, we offer a medically supervised drug detox to our clients.
+If you are struggling with Vyvanse addiction, you are not alone.
+Many people have trouble with stimulant addiction, and professional detox treatment helps get the medication out of your system.
+At Serenity House Detox & Recovery Florida, we offer a medically supervised drug detox to our clients.
 This helps your body get rid of the medication safely.
-It can be dangerous or impossible to attempt to detox from Vyvanse alone, especially if you’re using amounts that aren’t recommended by your doctor.
+It can be dangerous or impossible to attempt to detox from Vyvanse alone.
+This is especially true if you’re using amounts that aren’t recommended by your doctor.
 If you’re ready to change your life, there is hope.
 Call Serenity House at 866.294.5306 to talk to one of our counselors about our detox program.